-Glaucoma currently accounts for 12 % of all cases of total blindness globally.3
+Open-angle glaucoma currently accounts for 12% of all cases of total blindness globally.5

-As much as 40 % of vision can be lost without patients noticing, so early diagnosis and proper treatment of glaucoma are essential to delay disease progression.5
+Early diagnosis and proper treatment of glaucoma are essential to delay disease progression.2,7

-Speak to your doctor about your risks for glaucoma, and what additional resources and tools may be available to help you understand the disease.
+Speak to your doctor about your risk of glaucoma, and ask about additional resources and tools to help you understand the condition.

 What is glaucoma?